rudrajit1729/FunCodePlayground/README.md

 Here is a fun python program that needs your help.
 It is supposed to check if a number is palindrome, fetch the weather like a  meterologist, and scrape webpages like a pro.

 ## Here is a quick guide:
 - Fork the repository and clone on your system.
+- Set up your Git using SSH (if you haven't already).
+If you like, you can make a dummy commit in the readme file by adding today's date.
 - Install these dependencies first, `pip3 install -r requirements.txt`.
 - Try running the code, it will pass 0 of 3 test cases.